 We asked this question on the blog a while back and figured, with the political landscape so fractious and the stakes so high (or are they?), that it was a good time to update and expand, with a broad cast of characters doing the talking.
-(You can download/subscribe at iTunes, get the RSS feed or listen live via the link in box at right.)
+(You can download/subscribe at iTunes, get the RSS feed, read the transcript, or listen live via the link in box at right.)
 You’ll hear from some economists, a Constitutional scholar, a politician, and even a baseball manager.

 We open with Wharton economist (and Freakonomics blog contributor) Justin Wolfers, who talks about his love for gambling on political outcomes and does his best to outline the President’s influence.
 This is gleaned from, inter alia, Wolfers’s research on prediction markets.
 He describes the 2004 Presidential election (Bush/Kerry) as a “social scientist’s dream,” with a helpful shock to the system: